-At the Forum, the AEF 2018 Global Challenges Summit will present the premiere of a unique international study dedicated to humanity’s perception of the global challenges agenda.
+An unique international study of the AEF 2018 Global Challenges Summit is dedicated to humanity’s perception of the global challenges agenda.

 As part of Mapping the Global Challenges Agenda, 90 key challenges of world development were subjected to analysis in 5 clusters: economics, geopolitics, technology, the environment, and social risks.